30 September 2023

 • IAEA data depends on information provided by Member States; WNISR research attempts to establish which construction projects can be considered “active”.
 If several credible sources—either in the open literature or from the WNISR's international network of contacts—corroborate a given status, a project will be either added to or withdrawn from the IAEA's list of reactors “under construction”.

-• The IAEA sometimes creates “new” construction-start dates, when there has been a significant interruption in the building of a nuclear power plant, as well as in other cases usually involving construction starts prior to the 1980s.
-WNISR tries to document interruptions but does not modify the original construction start date, unless the changes reflect an evolution of the construction start definition itself.
+• The IAEA sometimes creates “new” construction-start dates, when there has been a significant interruption in the building of a nuclear power plant, as well as in other cases usually involving construction-starts prior to the 1980s.
+WNISR tries to document interruptions but does not modify the original construction-start date, unless the changes reflect an evolution of the construction start definition itself.

 Definitions